peigg/SkillForge/README.md

 ## Personal Thoughts

 - My goal with this development is to learn as much as I can in the field of Android development with Kotlin.
-Al well I want to take advantage of this oportunity to explore the basics of the AI world.
+As well I want to take advantage of this oportunity to explore the basics of the AI world.